Let’s talk about the Military Press, the granddaddy of all upper body workouts.

 If you are new to the military press, you might discover that it is a lot harder to pull off than it appears to be.

-So, here are a few tips to help you make the most of this exercise and perform it the right way.
+So, here are a few tips to help you make the most of this exercise and perform the military press correctly and with proper form.

 - Always warm up before you get started with the military press.
 A set or two of light shoulder presses with adjustable dumbbells are a great way to warm up the ball and socket joint of the shoulders.
 You can also perform shoulder dislocates with a lightweight rod or a broom handle.

-- Do the exercise in a squat cage.
-This allows you to set the bar and rack the weights at a comfortable height which should be just around the top of your breastbone, rather than heaving it all the way up, from the floor.
+- Do the exercise in a squat cage or squat rack.
+This allows you to set the bar and have the weights attached at a comfortable level, preferably shoulder height, which should be just around the top of your collar bone or breastbone, rather than heaving it all the way up, from the floor.

 Here’s a detailed guide on how to perform the move.

 - Stand really close to the bar and grip the bar with a shoulder-wide grip and your palms facing forward, with feet shoulder width apart for stability.
 There are some cool budget barbells out there with good knurling for slip-free grip.
 The wrist must never be bent backwards at 90-degrees to avoid wrist pain later on.
 Just bend it enough to allow the weight to rest comfortably at the base of your palm.
 You might be tempted to go really wide with that grip, because it makes the move somewhat easier by reducing the range of motion.
 But that’s not ideal in the long run.
 Stick to a narrower grip for a complete ROM and proper stabilization of the torso.
 Again, remember to keep your feet shoulder width apart through the move.

 - Some of you might be more comfortable with the hook grip, where the thumb is under the bar, or a suicide grip.
 This will not make any difference to the end result and is more of a personal preference than anything else.